casat/casat.github.io/content/it_resources/wordpress/ansible_new.md

 - You will need to update the A Records for the domain to point to the new droplet, or create new ones if they do not already exist
     - There should be two A Records one for domain.com and another for www.domain.com, both should be pointing to the same location
     - If the A Records do not already exist you need to create them, one for '@' and another for 'www'
-    - **Pay attention** to the TTL times set, the time it takes for these changes to propagate is equal to the TTL time.
-Once this changes are made you need wait until the TTL time has renewed for the changes to take effect.
+    - **Pay attention** to the TTL times set.
+The time it takes for these changes to propagate through the network is equal to the TTL time.
+Once these changes are made you need wait until the TTL time has lapsed for the changes to take effect.
 If they are set to a high time, this could be hours.
-        - In same cases it is worthwhile to update the DNS A Record TTL times to a shorter time (I use 300) prior to starting this so you don't have to wait
+        - In some cases it is worthwhile to update the DNS A Record TTL times to a shorter time (I use 300) prior to starting this so you don't have to wait

 ## 3. Configure server and install WordPress
 ### With Ansible